skyway/skyway.github.io/en/js-tutorial.md

 });
 ```

-### Event necessary for Call Object
+### Event handlers on the MediaConnection object

-EventListener necessary for Call Object.
-In the application that we create this time, if the connection is alive, cut the existing connection and prioritize a connection request arrived later.
-Keep the Call object as `existingCall` to use it in disconnecting process, etc.
+Here we set up the event handler's on the `MediaConnection` object we got above (stored as `call`).

-This process depends on the specifications of the application.
+How you want to handle new calls when one already exists depends on the requirements of the application.
+In this tutorial, if there is an existing call, we hang up that one and connect with the new one.
+We assign the call to the global `existingCall` variable so we can track if there is an existing one and close it.

 *JavaScript*
 {: .lang}